antrea-io/antrea/docs/antrea-l7-network-policy.md

         matchLabels:
           app: web
   ingress:
-    - name: for-admin    # Allow inbound HTTP GET requests to "/admin" and "/public" from Pods with role=admin label.
+    - name: for-admin    # Allow inbound HTTP GET requests to "/admin" and "/public" from Pods with label "role=admin".
       action: Allow
       from:
         - podSelector: